 City ordinance 67-2000 Section 26-8 states any and all new facilities that are installed in areas where service was not previously supplied shall be underground.
 Installation of underground electrical distribution lines is optional for a developer.
-In 2005, OMU had 62.82 miles of lines underground.
-In 2005, Kenergy had approximately 146 miles of underground line in Daviess County.
+In 2022, OMU had 85.34 miles of lines underground.
+In 2005, Kenergy had approximately 220 miles of primary underground lines and 35 miles of secondary underground lines in Daviess County.
 Local estimates have shown the cost of underground versus overhead lines to be approximately the same.
-Overhead lines have many years experience to back them up, but installation of underground lines is on the increase for several reasons: the equipment is available and ready for installing lines underground; maintenance is much easier; and the visual effect is much more pleasing.
+Overhead lines have many years' experience to back them up, but installation of underground lines is on the increase for several reasons: the equipment is available and ready for installing lines underground; maintenance is much easier; and the visual effect is much more pleasing.
 Aesthetics has led to much greater demand for underground lines in new residential subdivisions, other new development areas, and in downtown Owensboro.
 Exhibit 6-T11 shows changes in distribution substations and lines since 1982.